- Download our Moving to Bangkok Guide (PDF)

 Popular job opportunities in Bangkok often come in the form of teaching English, while highly skilled expats can usually be found working in the financial sector and logistics industry.

 Finding a job in Bangkok

-The best portals for expats to find a job in Bangkok is through online resources, preferably before they arrive in the country.
-English-language Thai newspapers are another valuable source of information for finding work.
+The best way for expats to find a job in Bangkok is through online resources, preferably before they arrive in the country.
+Online job portals and expat social media groups can be valuable sources of information for finding work.

-Often relocation packages include help with accommodation and, especially for highly skilled expats, may sometimes offer luxuries such as a car and driver.
+Relocation packages usually include help with accommodation and, especially for highly skilled expats, may sometimes offer luxuries such as a car and driver.

 Work culture in Bangkok